Lotargo/Magic-Proxy/README.md

 ## Developer Sandbox: A Visual Tour of the Workflow

 MagicProxy is primarily an integration proxy server.
-To facilitate development and debugging, we have built in an integrated Developer Sandbox.
+To facilitate development and debugging, I have built in an integrated Developer Sandbox.
 The following visual tour demonstrates how to use it to configure agents, manage prompts, and observe the LLM's thought process in real-time.

 ---